 You will build on the topics covered in S1&2, continuing to look at the Human and Physical Environment as well as Environmental Issues.
-S3 units will include National Parks, weather, climate and glaciation, urban studies, population studies and farming.
+S3 units will include climate change, weather, urban studies.

 You will be assigned regular homework activities.
 These may include creative writing; gathering information; answering questions and revision.